 Counsel, authorized employees would also have valid reasons for accessing CPI in these following circumstances:

-(2) Authorized employees of the agency, which includes the Consumers’ Counsel, the Deputy Consumers’ Counsel, Chief of Staff – Non-Case Services and other authorized managers may review CPI of consumers for the purpose of developing trends (documenting certain complaints), or gathering information to be used in legal matters/testimony as that information may apply to the representation of residential utility consumers in Ohio.
+(2) Authorized employees of the agency, which includes the Consumers’ Counsel, the Deputy Consumers’ Counsel, Operations Director and other authorized managers may review CPI of consumers for the purpose of developing trends (documenting certain complaints), or gathering information to be used in legal matters/testimony as that information may apply to the representation of residential utility consumers in Ohio.

 Individual’s Request for Confidential Personal Information